mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

             * writing to data lakes
             * accessing catalog metadata
             * issuing Spark SQL queries
+        * there is a unique SparkSession for your application, whether you are in local mode or have 10,000 nodes
     * Spark driver
         * process running the `main()` function of the application
         * instantiates SparkSession
         * communicates with the cluster manager
         * requests resources (CPU, memory, etc.) from the cluster manager for Spark’s executors (JVMs)
         * transforms operations into DAG computations and schedules them
+            * directed acyclic graph (DAG) is a finite directed graph with no directed cycles
         * distributes operations execution as tasks across the Spark executors
             * does not run computations (filter,map, reduce, etc)
         * once the resources are allocated, it communicates directly with the executors